 Sale of Competitive Foods

 The sale or serving of any food or beverage item to students in competition with the School Food Service Program shall be permitted only in accordance with current federal and state laws and regulations.
-Specifically, the sale of competitive foods shall be prohibited from the time of arrival of the first student until one-half (1/2) hour after the close of the last lunch period.
+Specifically, the sale of competitive foods shall be prohibited from midnight before until thirty (30) minutes after the end of the school day.

 EXPLANATION: REVISIONS TO 704 KAR 3:390 NO LONGER INCLUDE BENCHMARK ASSESSMENTS.